JoaoSisanoski/NNumpy/README.md

 # NNumpy

-The goal of this project is to create a simple AI projects using Numpy purely for study and foundational purposes.
+The goal of this project is to create simple AI projects using Numpy purely for study and foundational purposes.

 ## Things to do